 Interest: A way to refer to someone who is interested in joining a Greek organization.

 Interest Group: A group of individuals on campus in the first stage of the process leading to installation as a Greek-letter organization.

 Interfraternity Council (IFC): The OSU-based “chapter” of the North-American Interfraternity Conference.
-A student-led governing body that supports 18 of the men’s fraternities who are part of the NIC.
+A student-led governing body that supports the men’s fraternities who are part of the NIC that have chapters at OSU.
 IFC strives to provide communication between the fraternal organizations and connects organizations to the local Corvallis and OSU community.